andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ## Maintaining Focus

 Now that we've created a plan, and removed distractions, the final task is to maintain focus while we work.

 ### Meditation

 [Meditation](https://www.andyjgao.com/blog/why-i-love-meditation/) helps increase the grey-matter in our brain which is directly correlated to focus and attention.
 Through meditation, we can increase the duration of focus on an activity and produce higher quality work.

 ### Pomodoro Technique

 The Pomodoro Technique is a system where you choose a task to focus on for 25 minutes before taking a 5-minute break.
 After 4 cycles, you take a longer 20-minute break.
 Then you rinse and repeat.
 I found this to be the most effective strategy for long-term focus because the breaks are long enough to help your mind recover from intense focus but short enough that you do not become distracted.

 Once you become comfortable, you can increase the duration of each focus-session.

 Currently, I use the [PomoTab](https://www.andyjgao.com/projects/pomotab/) Chrome Extension, but there are also plenty of other options online.

+***

+_Thanks for reading!
+If you enjoyed what you read and want to receive future articles by email, subscribe to my_ [_Monday Mail Newsletter_](https://mondaymail.substack.com/) _or_ [_follow me on Twitter_](https://twitter.com/AndyJGao)_._